caoimhebyrne/caoiscript/README.md

 ```
 # This is a comment
-set x = 5
+let x = 5

+# Type annotations are optional!
-set y = 10
+let y: Int = 10

 return x + y
 ```

 > **Note**:
-> At the minute, `set` and `return` aren't implemented.
-They are just there to show what the syntax will look like.
+> At the minute, `return` isn't implemented.
+It's just there to show what the syntax will look like.

-The typechecker (more of a verifier at the minute) will verify that the types on either side of a BinaryOperation are the same, or convertible.
+The typechecker (more of a verifier at the minute) will verify that the types on either side of a `BinaryOperation` are the same, or convertible.

 ## License